Coffee-IT-Development/CardsCarousel-iOS-Component/README.md

 /// The padding around the navigation button content.
 Defaults to `init(top: 16, leading: 16, bottom: 16, trailing: 16)`.
 public var navigationButtonContentPadding: EdgeInsets

-/// The squared size of navigation button icons, i.e. 􀆄, 􀄪 and 􀄫.
+/// The squared size of navigation button icons, i.e. `xmark`, `arrow.left` and `arrow.right`.
 Defaults to `20`.
 public var navigationButtonIconSize: CGFloat

 /// The dismiss icon used in the navigation buttons.
-Defaults to `􀆄`. public var navigationButtonDismissIcon: Image
+Defaults to `xmark`. public var navigationButtonDismissIcon: Image

 /// The previous icon used in the navigation buttons.
-Defaults to `􀄪`. public var navigationButtonPreviousIcon: Image
+Defaults to `arrow.left`. public var navigationButtonPreviousIcon: Image

 /// The next icon used in the navigation buttons.
-Defaults to `􀄫`. public var navigationButtonNextIcon: Image
+Defaults to `arrow.right`. public var navigationButtonNextIcon: Image

 /// The finish text used in the right navigation button on the last page.
 Defaults to `Let's start`.